po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/28-Stu_Mini-Project/README.md

 1. Create a header/hero area that welcomes users to the application and displays the current time and date using Days.js.
 THe current time and date should be updated every second with `setInterval()`.
 The data should be formatted with the abbreviated month, day, full year, and time. (e.g. `Jun 30, 2022 at 08:37:48 am`)

-2. Create a Bootstrap card component explaining the instructions of how to use the app and a form for a user to add a new project to the tracker.
+2. Create a Bootstrap card component explaining the instructions of how to use the app and a button to open a [Bootstrap modal dialog](https://getbootstrap.com/docs/4.5/components/modal/).

-3. The form should ask users to fill in the following data:
+3. The modal should contain a form asking users to fill in the following data:

     * The name of the project